 Eagles and other birds of prey are carnivores, so they eat meat.
 How do they get their food?
 While soaring high above the ground, they use their excellent eyesight to spot potential targets.
 Once a target is located, they swoop down towards it.
 As they pierce through the air at high speeds, they extend their long talons as they prepare to grab the unsuspecting prey (you can see this pictured above with the eagle).
 Since birds of prey accomplish all of this in a single and sudden movement (or in other words, in one fell swoop), it could be that the expression and its meaning both originate from these kinds of birds and the way they hunt.

 Anyway, how old is this idiom?
 The earliest I could find the expression is in the play Macbeth by William Shakespeare, 1607:

 “What, all my pretty chickens, and their dam, at one fell swoop?”

 So this phrase is at least over 410 years old.

-- I need to buy some light bulbs and a stack of printer paper for work, so I’ll kill two birds with one stone if I stop by the store later.
+- I need to buy light bulbs for my desk lamp and a stack of printer paper for work.
+Therefore, to kill two birds with one stone, I plan on stopping by the store later.

-Tip: Interested to read about more expressions?
+Tip: Interested in reading about more expressions?
 Swoop on over to our phrases starting with ‘O’ page to see more like this.